As Trump Attacks Amazon-Postal Service Ties, He Fails To Fill Postal Governing Board

 Trump has tweeted that the USPS "will lose $1.50 on average for each package it delivers for Amazon."
 The number is a reference to a Citigroup research note, which suggested the USPS could raise its average package delivery rate by that amount to fully cover all its costs, including pensions.

-"That's not a number specific to any individual customer, it's a broad number general to their business," Chris Wetherbee, a senior transportation analyst who wrote the research note.
+"That's not a number specific to any individual customer, it's a broad number general to their business," said Chris Wetherbee, a senior transportation analyst who wrote the research note.

 Amazon and the USPS haven't disclosed the rates involved in their deal, but by law, the Postal Service's package-delivery contracts must be profitable, making enough money to cover all the associated costs.
 The contract with Amazon is reviewed by the Postal Regulatory Commission every year.

 Wetherbee says the parcel delivery is the fastest-growing part of the Postal Service's business.
-And while package deliveries offset a lot of the costs, he argues the rates generally aren't enough to cover all of the expenses across the entire Postal Service.
+And while package deliveries offset a lot of the costs, he says the rates generally aren't enough to cover all of the expenses across the entire Postal Service.

 "They do make money, there's revenue associated with their business — what they're not taking care of is the retiree benefits," he says.
 "When they don't make the pension payments ... that's when you get the big splashy losses."